TheXerax/tutorials-solutions/spotify_stuck_fullscreen_ubuntu_18.04/README.md

 1) Install wmctrl if you don't have it.

+`sudo apt install wmctrl`

-2) Pause the music and run "wmctrl -r spotify -b toggle,fullscreen" while Spotify is running.
+2) Pause the music and run this command while Spotify is running:

+`wmctrl -r spotify -b toggle,fullscreen`